eztam-/CMS/README.md

 The currently selected language code.
 If no language is selected, then the value is equal to the `defaultLanguage`.
 For further information read section *i18n*.

 **_defaultLanguage_ variable**
 The default language can be configured in the cms/conf/conf.js.
-For further information read section <b>i18n</b>.
+For further information read section *i18n*.

 **_isAuthenticated_ variable**
 Is true if the user is authenticated.
 Otherwise false.
-For further information read section <b>Authentication</b>.
+For further information read section *Authentication*.

 **_currentPageName_ variable**
 This variable contains the name of the current page, that would be `home` e.g for a page with the URL http://YOUR_DOMAIN/home.